 Don’t forget that your shop is unique, so there is no guarantee that at least one of the apps will be perfect for you.
-But what are the alternatives to these Shopify A/B testing tools?
+But what are the alternatives for doing A/B testing on Shopify?

 First, you can do manual A/B testing, but it is time-consuming and rather challenging.
 Second, you can hire a dev company to create an A/B testing tool that would perfectly meet the requirements of your store.

 How Does Shopify A/B Testing Work in Practice?

 We’ve briefly explained what A/B testing is and how to A/B test on Shopify.
 Let’s now figure out how it works in the world of eCommerce.

 When you run Shopify A/B tests in your store, you show one version of your asset (a page, publication, etc.) to 50% of your visitors and the second version of the asset to another 50% of visitors.